The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 /me adds Randall as watcher.

-#5 Updated by Randall Hansen about 2 years ago
+#5 Updated by Randall Hansen over 2 years ago

 If I understand it,